KAYAK HUNTING IN ILLORSUIT

 And a final look back at the Uummannatsiaq mountain as we approach Uummannaq.

 The m.s.
 Tikerak in Uummannaq harbor.
 And, of course, the so distinctive Uummannaq [“heart-shaped”] mountain.
-The Tikerak was more or less the same shape and size as the m.s.
+The Tikerak was more or less the same size as the m.s.
 Juto I’d arrived on and the m.s.
 Hanne S that in due course I left on for Copenhagen.

 Here’s a good overview of the central part of the town including the famous stone church.
 Most of the houses you see here belonged to Danes though one or two of the smaller ones must have been “Danish style” Inuit houses.